 4. Simple, but Visually Appealing Design

 The presentation of your product is just as important as the product itself.
-A stellar product may be overlooked if the website that sells it is designed poorly or has displeasing aesthetics.
+A stellar product may be overlooked if the website that sells it is poorly designed or has displeasing aesthetics.
+Working on the design and the overall look and feel of your website assists to improve customer website experience.

 - A picture is worth a thousand words, and they are visually stimulating, so pepper them throughout your site.
 Several pictures of the product will always instill more trust than a single image.